Skip to content

 • The systemMemory field controls the system_memory setting.
 If it's not provided then it defaults to 6x.

-Please note that it was only e2e-tested on AWS.
-Additionally, you need a snapshot ID of a SuSE CHost/CHost volume (see below how to create it).
+As the vSMP MemoryOne OS image you select in a Shoot manifest only contains the MemoryOne hypervisor, you will need a snapshot ID of a SuSE CHost/CHost volume (see below how to create it).

 An exemplary worker pool configuration inside a Shoot resource using for the vSMP MemoryOne operating system would look as follows: